Nigericin

 Nigericin is an antibiotic derived from Streptomyces hygroscopicus.
-Its isolation was described in the 1950s, and in 1968 the structure could be elucidated by X-ray crystallography.
+Its isolation from soil from Nigeria was described in the 1950s, by R.L Harned (et. al), and in 1968 the structure could be elucidated by X-ray crystallography.
 The structure and properties of nigericin are similar to the antibiotic monensin.
-Commercially it is obtained as a byproduct, or contaminant, at the fermentation of Geldanamycin.
-It is also called Polyetherin A, Azalomycin M, Helixin C, Antibiotic K178, Antibiotic X-464.
+Commercially it is obtained as a byproduct, or contaminant, at the fermentation of geldanamycin.
+It is also called polyetherin A, azalomycin M, helixin C, antibiotic K178, and antibiotic X-464.

 Nigericin acts as an H+, K+, Pb2+ ionophore.
 Most commonly it is an antiporter of H+ and K+.